 In considering grant requests, the Foundation generally gives priority to proposals with clearly defined benefits, such as those for basic capital funding purposes, equipment purchases and special program needs.
 Grants may require matching funds to be raised by the recipient.
+We generally do not consider multi-year grants.

 We consider the following conditions important when evaluating a proposal: